 However, most come in just one shade — black — and if you have naturally light eyelashes, tinting them may help them blend in with your extensions.
 Dark mascara is one way to darken your lashes, but it isn’t the only way.

 If you prefer a more natural, clump-free alternative – without getting your lashes professionally tinted at the salon – there are many other ways to tint your lashes at home.
+And here’s how to grow your eyelashes.

 Here are five ways to tint your lashes right at home: